Contact Lindsay: lindszv [at] yahoo [dot] ca

 Lindsay Zier-Vogel is a writer, bookmaker and arts educator based in Toronto.
 She studied contemporary dance at The School of Toronto Dance Theatre, received her B.A. as an English Specialist at the University of Toronto and has completed an M.A. in Creative Writing at the University of Toronto under the advisorship of award winning novelist, Anne Michaels.

 Lindsay is also the creator of The Love Lettering Project, community arts engagement project bringing love letters to strangers since 2004.
-The Love Lettering Project has been deemed one of the 50 reasons to love Toronto by Toronto Life magazine.The project has transcended local media and has been featured in national media for the last two years, including on CBC Television’s The National, Global National News, CTV’s Canada AM, The Toronto Star, The Globe and Mail and CBC Radio’s Definitely Not the Opera and World Report.
+The Love Lettering Project has been deemed one of the 50 reasons to love Toronto by Toronto Life magazine.The project has transcended local media and has been featured in national media , including on CBC Television’s The National, Global National News, CTV’s Canada AM, The Toronto Star, The Globe and Mail and CBC Radio’s Definitely Not the Opera and World Report.
 (More press details here).
+In 2013, she received funding from the Canada Council for the Arts to take the project on a 5-city tour of the UK.

 In 2009, she travelled to Vitteaux, France for a month-long writing residency at La Roche D’Hys and in 2010, she was awarded a month-long writing residency at The Art Farm in Nebraska, U.S.A.
 In 2012, she was one of four artists-in-residence at the Anne Portnuff Theatre in Yorkton, Saskatchewan.